-Generally, beginner Secret Mantrists and Creation Stage meditation practitioners actually have to renounce women (i.e. sex), so if one is not training (intensively) in Creation Stage meditations one doesn’t really practice with women.
-In the context of the Creation Stage, when one is practicing the trulkhor or ‘magic wheel’ tsalung channels-and-winds yogic exercises if one experiences disturbances with the circulation or spreading of the loong or vital winds one is permitted to make use of meat and alcohol in order to supress the source of these winds.
+Generally, beginner Secret Mantrists and Creation Stage meditation practitioners actually have to renounce women (i.e. sex), so they are prohibited from training in Completion Stage practices.
+In the context of the Completion Stage, when one is practicing the trulkhor or ‘magic wheel’ tsalung channels-and-winds yogic exercises if one experiences disturbances with the circulation or spreading of the loong or vital winds one is permitted to make use of meat and alcohol in order to supress the source of these winds.
 It is specifically said that “the ganachakra of meat and alcohol and the karmamudra or ‘action seal’ rigma woman of wisdom (i.e. the tantric consort) are when mantra-holders who have gained freedom (from the influence of) ‘winds-and-(ordinary)-mind’ make use of meat and alcohol without falling under the sway of afflictive emotions or mental states and when they rely on female consorts and actualize Clear Light Bliss-Emptiness.”
 All of the tantras of the New Translation school state unanimously that it is a samaya that one should not lose even so much as a turmeric seed’s worth of one’s thigle or seminal essence.
 As such, if one is not proficient in the ‘method’ or technology of the Great Bliss of the Lower Gates’ or in pulling up the thigle energy-drops then one may not make use of a karmamudra or physical consort.

 Since promises to either rely on meat, alcohol and women or to not do so all ultimately bind one to conceptual thought, if one has actualized the realizations of the Great Perfection one conducts oneself however one is comfortable, free from moral prescriptions of what to do and not to do, following the approach of not reifying or treating phenomena as truly existent (bden ‘dzin med pa’i spyod pa bya).
 Some ngakpa today use the Great Perfection as an excuse to greedily indulge in meat, alcohol and women, however and whenever they like.
 The behaviour of these people who you seen regularly and who will rattle off a few lines from the tantras and then proclaim, “I’m a togden (a realized practitioner)!
 I’m a yogi!
 I’m free of faults!’ is terrible, vulgar conduct that goes against both the Holy Dharma of the Gods and the Worldly Dharma of Humans.
 That which is spoken of as the ‘View that accords with the Gods’ and ‘the Conduct which accords with Humans’ is the behaviour of the hidden yogi which is an omniscient, enlightened perspective.
 This being so, mantra-holders really should be cautious.